Health spending in Canada forecast to hit $242 billion this year, says report

 Kuchciak said some of the previous modest increases were barely able to keep pace with rising inflation and population numbers.

-In 2017, however, total health spending across Canada is forecast to rise to $242 billion and equal 11.5 per cent of Canada's gross domestic product.
+In 2017, however, total health spending across Canada is forecast to rise to $242 billion and equal 11.5 per cent of Canada's gross domestic product, the report said.

 Alberta and Newfoundland and Labrador are projected to lead the way with provincial per-capita expenses totalling $7,378 and $7,329 respectively.